 How SETAPAK helps?

-- Encourage resolution of issues related to the rights of the CMA.
+- Supporting effective resolutions for issues related to the rights of the community management areas.

-- Encourage the expansion of the CMA through area zoning based on local wisdom and values by the local community.
+- Encouraging the expansion of community managed areas through basing area zoning on local wisdom and values of the local community.

-- Support the development of CBFM proposal for village forest, community plantation forest, and community forest.
+- Supporting the development of CBFM for village forest, community plantation forest, and community forest proposals.

-- Assist in developing related regulation and traditional institution that promote customary land rights.
+- Assisting in developing regulation and traditional institutions that promote customary land rights.

-- SETAPAK’s partner in East Borneo legislates rules that clarify the rights of communities to vital water sources that threatened by nickel mining.
+- SETAPAK’s partners in Borneo have supported legislating rules and improving policies to clarify the rights of communities and protect vital water sources and endangered forests from extractive industries.